Are you wondering how to enroll in school in Hawaii?

-There are several different options in school on Kauai where I live and if you decide to use public school, you’ll need to know what area you are zoned for.
+There are several different options if you want to enroll in school in Hawaii, (at least on Kauai where I live) and if you decide to use public school, you’ll need to know what area you are zoned for.

 I decided to actually write about my experience in hopes that is could be useful to other parents considering the move and wondering about school, or already on the way and not sure how to navigate the system.